Poorija/GScapy-AI/README.md

     ```

 4.  **Install dependencies:**
     The required Python libraries are listed in `requirements.txt`.
-For full functionality, including HTML reporting, ensure all are installed.
+For full functionality, including AI features and HTML reporting, ensure all are installed.
     ```bash
     pip install -r requirements.txt
     ```